 Overall, Jordan is safe and welcoming to tourists.
 Common sense goes a long way, whether home or abroad.
 Pickpocketing is rare and tourist scams are not common practice.
 Have a read of my post “Is Jordan Safe” so you are aware of local customs, culture and what you do want to watch out for.

 Appropriate clothing is the most important thing to bring to Jordan with you.
-Depending on the season, your wardrobe is going to be quite different as wet and cold winters mean that you will need winter coats.
+Depending on the season, your wardrobe is going to be quite different as wet and cold winters mean that you will need winter coats if you are leaving the Red Sea Coast.
 When planning your trip to Jordan, check out what to wear in Jordan.